danielecattaneo/ingsw-admin-tools/README.md

 * `--repos-dir <dir>`: Changes the directory of repositories to pack from `./repos` to the specified one.
 Note that this tool expects a directory produced by `pull-all.sh`.
 * `-o <file>`, `--output <file>`: Changes the default destination filename to the given one.
+* `-p <prefix>`, `--prefix <prefix>`: Changes the repository directory name prefix to the specified one.
+The default is "group\_XX" where "XX" stands for the repository serial number.
+Only the "group\_" part is replaced by this option.

 **Examples:**